andrewjumanca/andrewjumanca/ReadMe.md

 <a href="https://www.linkedin.com/in/andrew-jumanca/" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="your-linkedin-profile" height="20" width="20" /></a> <h2><a href="https://www.jumanca.dev/">Folio</a></h2>
 &nbsp;
 ## About Me💡
-I'm a software developer with an interest in data engineering and machine learning.
+I'm a software developer.
+I like thinking of very niche, useful software apps and creating them.
+I enjoy working across the full stack and mixing technologies you wouldn't normally think to use together.

 ### What I've Been Working on Lately: